Beijing Winter Olympics 2022 Digest: Hannah Neise strikes gold as Germany sweep skeleton and luge | DW | 12.02.2022

 Germany's Hannah Neise won the women's skeleton on Saturday, making it six sliding golds out of six at the Beijing Winter Olympics.

-German dominance has fast become the norm in the Yanqing hills but the skeleton race also brought firsts, as silver-winning Australian Jaclyn Narracott became the first female slider outside of Europe and North America to claim a medal in the sport.
+German dominance in skeleton and luge has fast become the norm in the Yanqing hills but the skeleton race also brought firsts, as silver-winning Australian Jaclyn Narracott became the first female slider outside of Europe and North America to claim a medal in the sport.

 Kimberley Bos of the Netherlands took her country's first skeleton medal with the bronze.